-- 1. Pupil Behaviour & Anti bullying Policy

-- 2. The CIT Child-on-Child Abuse Policy (see Appendix 9)

-- 3. E-safety

-- 4. Behaviour Policy

-- 5. PSHE Policy

-- 6. DfE guidance Part 5 of "Keeping Children Safe in Education".
+- 1. Pupil Behaviour & Anti-bullying Policy - 3.
+The CIT Child-on-Child Abuse Policy (see Appendix 9) - 4.
+E-safety/Online safety Policy - 5.
+DfE guidance Part 5 of "Keeping Children Safe in Education'.

-All children will be encouraged to report to a trusted adult in school all incidents of child on child abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and via a worry monster in class.
+All children will be encouraged to report to a trusted adult in school all incidents of child-onchild abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere e.g. via a "worry monster in the classroom or speaking to a member of staff.
 They will always be taken seriously and never given the impression that they are creating a problem by reporting their concern or made to feel ashamed.
 It is recognised that even where no reports are received, this does not mean that such abuse is not taking place.
 It could just be that it has not been reported.
 Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL, where appropriate.

 A written risk assessment will be undertaken by the DSL to minimise the risk of further harm and to ensure the safety of all staff and pupils.
 Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
-Support plans will be written, and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused and any other children involved.
+Support plans will be written, and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused, and any other children involved.